Diomuzan/Naitestede/README.md

 # Naitestede
-Naitestede is a C# and .NET console app about integral pets.
+Naitestede is a C# and .NET console app about integral numbers.